 - Customer Notifications

 - Customer Service Portal

 - E-commerce integration (if you sell over the web)

 - POS integration (if you have a physical outlet)

 - CRM Integration

-Awareness of these standard features would help you identify the unique features, which typically are more important for your implementation as well as to prioritize your requirements so you have sufficient time exploring the features that matter most.
+Awareness of these standard features would help you identify the unique features, which typically are more important for your implementation, as well as prioritize your requirements so you have sufficient time to explore the features that matter most.

 These unique features collectively are also called industry-specific features, which, as well as integration and ecosystem for your specific micro-industry, is what differentiates ERP products.

 The standard features are what forms the foundation of your selection criteria as well as priorities.